Jean-njoroge/jean-njoroge.github.io/_posts/2018-07-27-Increasing-classificationg-accuracy-with-ensemble-learning.md

     * Variance quantifies how the prediction made on same observation differ from each other.
 A high variance model will over-fit on your training population and perform badly on any observation beyond training.
 Thus, failing to generalize model on any unseen data.

 ### Ensemble Approaches {Next Post]
-In next post, I want to explore some examples for increasing classification accuracy using ensemble learning approaches, bagging, boosting and stacking, which all leverage a crowd of experts.
+My next post, will explore some examples for increasing classification accuracy using ensemble learning approaches, **bagging**, **boosting** and **tacking**, which all leverage a crowd of experts.
 The objective is to improve accuracy by decreasing variance (bagging), bias(boosting), or improve predictions(stacking).